Russia to Reverse Engineer Captured US M1A1 Abrams Tank

 Abrams in Ukraine

-Before sending M1A1 Abrams tanks to Ukraine, changes were made: advanced armour with depleted uranium was taken off, and some electronic systems were downgraded or removed to make it easier for Ukrainian forces to operate and maintain them.
-Uralvagonzavod is also examining the captured German Leopard 2A6.
+Changes were made to the M1A1 Abrams tanks before they were sent to Ukraine.
+The advanced armor made with depleted uranium was removed, and some electronic systems were downgraded or removed to make it easier for Ukrainian forces to use and take care of them.
+Uralvagonzavod is also looking at the German Leopard 2A6 that they caught.
+It has armor that is layered and spaced out, a Rheinmetall 120mm L55 smoothbore gun, and modern fire control systems.

 Conclusion

-Russia plans to reverse engineer captured tanks to find useful features and improve its designs.
-This process could help upgrade tanks like the T-72B3M, T-80BVM, T-90M, and even the T-14 Armata.
-On May 1, 2024, Moscow displayed these tanks at the “Dead Iron” exhibition on Poklonnaya Hill.
-The event featured captured Abrams and Leopard tanks as the main attractions.
-The exhibition also showcased other NATO and Ukrainian vehicles, such as Bradley M2A2s and CV9040s.
+Russia wants to dismantle captured tanks to improve its designs.
+This method could help improve tanks like the T-72B3M, T-80BVM, T-90M, and even the T-14 Armata.
+At the “Dead Iron” show on Poklonnaya Hill in Moscow on May 1, 2024, these tanks were on display.
+Captured Abrams and Leopard tanks were the main attractions at the event.
+The show also had other NATO and Ukrainian vehicles on display, like Bradley M2A2s and CV9040s.

 References